ckrivacic/bmi219_autoencoder/README.md

 Latent space qualitatively correlates with convergence.
 The high learning rate, for instance, had a terrible looking latent space:

 ![lr_0.01](default_layers/latent_lr_0.01.png)

 Similarly, using the full batch example, which didn't fully converge, we can see in the latent space that categories do not cleanly separate.

 ![full_batch](default_layers/latent_lr_0.0005_fullbatch.png)

-The best model (lr=0.0005, converged, Adam optimizer, ReLU) had better separation but still had some trouble areas.
+The best model (lr=0.0005, converged, Adam optimizer, ReLU) had better separation but still had some trouble areas with numbers that are close to several others in apperance.

 ![best](default_layers/latent_lr_0.0005.png)

+Note: If you run plot_latentspace(\*args), you can click on any spot and see what the model predicts for those two inputs.